What if someone else filed for a similar trademark first?

 You can search for similar trademarks by checking the USPTO search site.
 As you review search results, keep in mind that marks do not need to be identical in order to block your application.
 The USPTO employs a standard called likelihood of confusion.
 Here are examples of confusable trademarks.

-Is the similar trademark filing live or dead?
+Is the similar trademark live or dead?

-Suppose you found a filing for a similar trademark.
+Suppose you found a USPTO filing for a similar trademark.
 Check the status to see if it is live or dead.
 Dead trademark filings will not block your application.

 How close are the trademarks in sound, appearance and meaning?